 What this Means

-This means that in most cases any property you have purchase from time you married your spouse will need to be divided by court during the Texas divorce process.
-This also means that in most cases you will get to keep property you owned prior to the marriage, have inherited, or were given as a gift.
+This means that in most cases any property you have purchased from the time you married your spouse will need to be divided by court during the Texas divorce process.
+This also means that in most cases you will get to keep the property you owned prior to the marriage, have inherited, or were given as a gift.

 Depending on the facts of your situation there may be some exceptions or you may have to reimburse the community estate if community funds have benefited your separate estate.
 However, these situations will be discussed in another blog article.